 Today, companies are investing more money into IT security than ever before and this trend shows no sign of slowing down.
-But, this shouldn’t come as a shock given how sophisticated modern hackers have become and how much is at stake for a company, should it be compromised.
+But, this shouldn’t come as a shock given how sophisticated modern hackers have become and how much becomes at stake for a company, should it be compromised.

 IT security is an always evolving science and isn’t something that companies can half-heartedly allocate resources to.
 So, with that in mind, it’s important to remember that while an advertisement for an IT position may not explicitly require security skills, they are still very much sought after.

-Get to know the industry-leading security tools
+Get to know the industry-leading cyber security tools

 There is a huge range of potential security tools out there that you may need to utilise during different events.
 Many security tools offer unique solutions to security, such as security information and event management (SIEM) tools.
 In essence, they allow you to look at your entire network as an expanse while also focusing in on the smallest of details.
 Knowing how to use SIEM tools (or any other for that matter) to its full extent is vital and will allow you to uncover security issues that will really make a positive difference to your company.